 We have continued to work collaboratively with our waste management partners to significantly reduce the amount of waste disposed of to landfill.
-In 2023/24, only 0.05% (2022/23: 0.12%) of waste from our operations is being sent to landfill.
+Three of our four licence areas continue to routinely report zero waste to landfill on a monthly basis.
+In 2023/24, only 11.78% (2022/23:22.94%) of waste from our operations is being sent to landfill.